 dsmod group "CN=ISE - Offline Domain Join,OU=Your Special Offline Security Group,OU=Security Groups,OU=con,DC=corp,DC=contoso,DC=com" -addmbr "CN=%computerName%,OU=Offline Domain Join,OU=Workstations,OU=cor,DC=corp,DC=contoso,DC=com"

 If you don’t care to have the machine placed in a security group, just REM out this line.
 However, I recommend you do add it to a special security group with restricted permissions.
-You can then remove it from this group later once you’ve determined to computer is in safe hands.
+You can then remove it from this group later once you’ve determined the computer is in safe hands.

 Now launch the tool Add_Offline_Machine.cmd which will pre-provision offline domain objects for a serious of computers.
 These will be the names of the computers you want to be available to offline domain join: